Trailblazing U.S. Supreme Court Justice Ginsburg dies; succession battle looms

 A private interment service for Ginsburg will be held at Arlington National Cemetery, the court said, but did not specify a date.

-Reporting by Lawrence Hurley in Washington and Andrew Chung in New York; Editing by Will Dunham
+Reporting by Lawrence Hurley in Washington and Andrew Chung in New York; Editing by Scott Malone and Will Dunham

 Our Standards: The Thomson Reuters Trust Principles.